 In their clinical trial, parents swabbed an antibiotic ointment under their nose and cleaned other areas of their body (arms, legs, hand, back, groin, and buttocks) with antiseptic wipes twice a day for five days.

 Using trial and control groups, the study focused on 190 newborns in two Johns Hopkins NICU units.
 At least one parent of each baby tested positive for S. aureus (about 30 percent of adults are carriers of S. aureus but remain healthy).

 Overall, approximately 29 percent of babies whose parents did not use the cleaning protocol suffered infection with S. aureus, compared to 15 percent in the trial group.

 Notes Dr. Milstone, “It is our hope that one day this technique can be combined with personal cleanliness for medical staff and environmental safety protocols for facilities to provide a stronger defense against NICU-acquired infections.”

 At any age, HAIs are dangerous.
 Speak with our legal team if you, or a loved one, suffers injury due to a hospital acquired infection or from a healthcare setting.

 If you suffer an HAI, our law firm can help

-With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Federico and Staton, P.A. is well- known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
+With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is well- known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
 If you suffer significant medical harm, contact us or call 410-234-1000 today.